Oscillating dynamical friction on galactic bars by trapped dark matter: Slowdown of the bar

 If we accelerate the bar instead, the resonances sweep inwards.
 As long as they are still denser than the surrounding phase space, the resonance frees angular momentum, further accelerating the bar (i.e. again, positive feedback).
 However, as the resonances proceed deep into the inner halo, the surrounding density rises and so the amount of freed angular momentum decreases up to even becoming negative when the resonances are underdense (i.e. negative feedback).

-\citetalias{Tremaine1984Dynamical} and \cite{weinberg1985evolution} called these types of angular momentum exchange the `dynamical feedback' and presented a formula to predict its amount in the slow (adiabatic) limit although they only figured in the change in angular momentum due to orbits that jump across the resonance and separately discussed the effect of resonant dragging.
-They gave an insightful interpretation of dynamical feedback as a change in moment of inertia of the bar: since dynamical feedback is to first order proportional to the change in pattern speed, ($\tau_{\rm feedback} = C \dOmegap,$ where $C>0$), the equation of motion for the bar becomes \citep{weinberg1985evolution}
+\citetalias{Tremaine1984Dynamical} and \cite{weinberg1985evolution} called these types of angular momentum exchange the `dynamical feedback' and presented a formula to predict its amount, although they only figured in the torque due to orbits that jump across the resonance and separately discussed the effect of resonant dragging.
+They gave an insightful interpretation of dynamical feedback as a change in the moment of inertia of the bar: since dynamical feedback is to first order proportional to the change in pattern speed, ($\tau_{\rm feedback} = C \dOmegap,$ where $C>0$), the equation of motion for the bar becomes \citep{weinberg1985evolution}

-where the term $\tau_{\rm friction}$ represents dynamical friction and $\Ib$ is the bar's moment of inertia.
+where $\tau_{\rm friction}$ represents dynamical friction and $\Ib$ is the bar's moment of inertia.
 This equation implies that dynamical feedback translates as a reduction in the moment of inertia.
-However we caution that (i) the equation is only valid in the slow limit where the orbits adiabatically respond to the change in pattern speed.
-The response at resonances is always delayed by an order of the libration period, meaning that for a rapidly fluctuating torque caused by e.g. the bar-spiral interactions, the bar will react with its bared moment of inertia. (ii) $C$ is not a constant and depends both on the pattern speed $\Omegap$ as well as its derivative $\dOmegap$.
-In particular, $C$ is a decreasing function of $\dOmegap$ (i.e. the faster the bar slows, the smaller the adiabatic/dragged region) which implies that dynamical feedback stabilizes the bar's slowing rate.
+However we caution that (i) dynamical feedback is always delayed by an order of the libration period, meaning that for a rapidly fluctuating torque caused by e.g. the bar-spiral interactions, the bar will react with its bared moment of inertia. (ii) $C$ is not a constant and depends both on the pattern speed $\Omegap$ as well as its derivative $\dOmegap$.
+In particular, $C$ is a decreasing function of $\dOmegap$ (i.e. the faster the bar slows, the smaller the adiabatic region) which implies that dynamical feedback stabilizes the bar's slowing rate.